 This is a backpack cooler, and it has a very comfortable back panel with thick padding.
 You won’t feel any of the cans or bottles inside, and the wide hip belt will help transfer the weight onto your hips, so your torso is not under too much stress.
 There’s also a sternum strap, as well as top, side, and back grab handles.

 Coleman is one of the top brands among frequent campers.
 They offer high-quality gear at great prices, and they make everything you could need on a camping trip from a nice cooler to a portable stove.

-This cooler can hold up to 100 cans or 90lbs of ice, so it’s great for camping trips that are either several days long or include large groups of people.
+This cooler can hold up to 100 cans or 90lbs of ice, so it’s great for trips that are either several days long or include large groups of people.
 In addition to that, the lid of the cooler features four molded cup holders, and it also doubles as a seat.
 The cooler can withstand the weight of 250lbs – just throw a comfy pillow on top, and it’s like an extra stool!

 One thing to note is that this specific cooler does not have wheels.
 Instead, it features two sturdy grab handles that are textured for improved grip.
 The Xtreme 5 camping cooler is available in an option with wheels, but that one has a smaller capacity.